 Attendance: To be considered for Coulter funding during this cycle, it is mandatory for at least one Coulter Bridge Grant Applicant PI or Team Representative to attend all sessions of the Coulter Boot Camp

-The primary objective of the Coulter Boot Camp is to help applicants answer two fundamental questions: 1) Does their envisioned product address a true unmet clinical need?
+The primary objective of the Coulter Boot Camp is to help Applicants answer two fundamental questions: 1) Does their envisioned product address a true unmet clinical need?
 AND 2) Is there a viable business opportunity?
 The second objective is to help applications develop a pitch deck that best positions their idea for investment and partnerships.
+MANGMT 8200: Commercialization of Life Science Innovations students work hand-in-hand with these Applicant Teams to help them develop commercialization plans for their innovative technologies.

 Business Proposal Submission